-- Repeat buffing until the entire canner (except the inside of the canner and lid) are polished.
+- Repeat buffing until the entire canner (except the inside of the canner and lid) is polished.

 - Once complete, wipe down with a paper towel to remove any residue.

-If any of you all decided to fully restore your vintage pressure canner, I’d love to hear from you on how it went.
+If any of you decided to fully restore your vintage pressure canner, I’d love to hear from you about how it went.
 If you have another process/product that you used and loved, please share it with me!